SPCA New Zealand

 Live-Surgery Practicals in Veterinary Education

-SPCA advocates for the creation and use of educational resources that provide humane alternatives to live-surgery practicals, such as the use of ethically sourced cadavers and body parts and computer software and simulations.
+SPCA advocates for the development and use of educational resources that provide humane alternatives to live-surgery practicals, such as the use of ethically sourced cadavers and body parts and computer software and simulations.

-Our organisation is concerned that taking part in or observing live-surgery practicals on animals who do not need the surgery (whether followed by humane killing or recovery) can lead to desensitisation and a lessening of respect for animal life.
-Our organisation is also concerned about the negative impact to a student’s welfare when they are required to participate in these types of surgeries for a qualification.
-Where live-surgery practicals on animals who do not need the surgery take place, students should not be required to perform or watch the procedure.
-Students who wish to withdraw from watching or participating in these practicals should be respected without penalty, and acceptable and humane alternatives should instead be provided to allow those students to meet the requirements of the course.
+Our organisation is concerned that taking part in or observing live surgery practicals on animals who do not need the surgery (whether followed by humane killing or recovery) can lead to desensitisation and a lessening of respect for animal life.
+Our organisation is concerned about the negative impact on a student’s welfare when they are required to participate in unnecessary surgeries for a qualification.
+Students should not be required to perform or watch unnecessary live surgery practicals on animals.
+Students should be able to withdraw from watching or participating in unnecessary live surgeries without penalty, and acceptable and humane alternatives should be provided to allow them to meet the requirements of the course.

-SPCA opposes the practice of performing surgeries on live vertebrate and invertebrate animals in educational institutions for the purposes of teaching surgical techniques where surgical intervention has no benefit to the animal.
+SPCA opposes the practice of performing surgeries on live animals in educational institutions for the purposes of teaching veterinary surgical techniques where the surgical intervention has no benefit to the animal.

 Hello!
 Choose your nearest SPCA Centre and see content specific to your location: